 Marriage and Family Dynamics

-This course covers biblical principles for Christian relationships, including an in-depth look at differing personalities and gifting of believers, using the books of Romans and Corinthians, in order to gain an understanding of the uniqueness of each individual.
-Following this is instruction on how to develop tolerance, balance and spiritual maturity.
-Then a practical, but detailed approach is taken in examining the biblical basis and mandate for the marriage relationship including the purpose of marriage, and seven basic designs of marriage.
-Consideration is given to male and female traits, principles of communication, courtship, marriage, maintaining harmony and child rearing.
-Reading and writing assignments are geared specifically to stimulate further learning and research into the subject.
+This course covers biblical principles for Christian relationships, including an in-depth look at the differing personalities and gifts which believers have, using the books of Romans and 1 Corinthians to gain an understanding of the uniqueness of each individual, followed by instruction on how to develop tolerance, balance and spiritual maturity.
+Then a practical and detailed approach is taken to examine the Biblical basis and mandate for the marriage relationship, including the purpose of marriage and seven basic designs of marriage.
+Consideration is given to male/female traits, principles of communication, courtship, marriage, maintaining harmony in the home, and child rearing.
+Reading and writing assignments are geared specifically to stimulate further learning and reflection.

-This course includes a variety of physical exercise and training.
-Students begin with a regular program of daily aerobic exercise and strength training for four weeks.
-Further instruction and specialized training is given in vaulting where each student learns the basic elements of performing gymnastic routines on the back of a moving horse.
-Each student also participates in a low-element ropes course, an endurance hike through a remote area and in various field games or sporting activities held in a group environment.
+This course includes instruction in a variety of physical exercise and training.
+Students will be given 14 hours of instruction and specialized training in vaulting, where each student learns the basic elements of performing gymnastic routines on the back of a moving horse.
+Each student also participates in a low-element challenge course and in various field games or sporting activities held in a group environment.

 Nutrition, Health & Hygiene

-This course introduces general elements of nutrition, health and hygiene on a personal, organizational and commercial level.
+This course introduces general elements of nutrition, health, and hygiene on a personal, organizational and commercial level.
 Instruction begins with an in-depth look at diet and nutrition, food preparation, food safety and sanitation.
 Instruction is given in all elements of management and planning for nutrition and food service, including food prep, cooking, serving and clean-up.
-Elements of hospitality and service, plus instruction on hygiene and personal care are also covered.
-Each student has the opportunity to complete a practicum to further develop their skills in utilizing the knowledge gained from this class in a hospitality/food service industry which includes banquets and dinners.
+Elements of hospitality and service are also covered.